 Attorney Phillip Gregory represents the young plaintiffs.
 He says he’s pleased by the ruling.

-"That this case should go to trial on a fully developed factual record where the testimony of these young patients and our experts as to the climate science and other issues are developed.
+"That this case should go to trial on a fully developed factual record where the testimony of these young plaintiffs and our experts as to the climate science and other issues are developed.
 So that the district court can base its decision on a full record supported by the evidence."

 The lawsuit claims government policies have contributed to climate change which violates the constitutional rights of young people.
 The government has also asked the U.S. Supreme Court to review the climate lawsuit.
 If the case survives this latest attempt to quash it, the trial is scheduled to start October 29th at the Eugene Federal Courthouse.